Uniform inference for kernel instrumental variable regression: Model and assumptions

 Throughout the paper, we maintain a few regularity conditions to simplify the exposition.
 We assume that $\psi$ and $\phi$ are measurable and bounded, i.e., $\sup_{x \in \mathcal{X}} \|\psi(x)\|_{\Hx} \leq \kappa_x$ and $\sup_{z \in \mathcal{Z}} \|\phi(z)\|_{\Hz} \leq \kappa_z$, which is satisfied by all kernels commonly used in practice.
 Additionally, we maintain that the residual $\ep := Y - h_0(X)$ satisfies $|\ep|\leq \bar \sigma$.

-We now define covariance operators, which are central to our analysis.
+We now define covariance operators which are central to our analysis.
 Let the symbol $\otimes$ mean outer product.
 The covariance operator $S_x=\E \{\psi(X)\otimes \psi(X)^*\}$ satisfies $\bk{u}{S_x v}_{\Hx }= \mathbb{E}[u(X)v(X)]$.
 The covariance operator $S_z=\E \{\phi(Z)\otimes \phi(Z)^*\}$ satisfies $\bk{u}{S_z v}_{\Hz }= \mathbb{E}[u(Z)v(Z)]$.
 Finally, we define the cross covariance operator $S=\E\{\phi(Z)\otimes \psi(X)^*\}$, with adjoint $S^*=\E\{\psi(X)\otimes \phi(Z)^*\}$, satisfying $\bk{f}{Sh}_{\Hz}=\bk{S^*f}{h}_{\Hx} = \mathbb{E}[f(Z)h(X)].$ Together, these operators give rise to the modified covariance operator $T = S^*S_z^{-1}S$, which can be shown to satisfy $ \bk{f}{Tf}_{\Hx} = \mathbb{E}[\mathbb{E}\{f(X)|Z\}^2]$.

 Kernel instrument variable regression (KIV) is a nonlinear extension of the standard two-stage least-squares (2SLS) method for linear estimation.
 In fact, 2SLS is a special case of KIV when $\kx$ and $\kz$ are linear kernels and with regularization set to zero.
 In other words, KIV generalizes from unregularized linear estimation to regularized nonlinear estimation.
-In the KIV model, the conditional expectation operator in~\eqref{eq:moment} is given by $T^{\frac{1}{2}}$.
+In the KIV model, the conditional expectation operator in~\eqref{eq:moment} is given by $T^{\frac{1}{2}}$.\footnote{Formally, the conditional expectation is $S_z^{-1}S:h \mapsto \mathbb{E}\{h(X)\mid Z=\cdot\}$, and $T=S^*S_z^{-1}S$.
+Thus $T^{1/2}$ captures the operator norm over $L^2$, not the operator itself.}

 We consider two equivalent formulations of the estimator's objective.
 One formulation resembles regression, following \cite{singh2019kernel}:

 The first term is a projected mean square error, with ``first stage'' regularization $\mu>0$.
 The second term is a ridge penalty, with ``second stage'' regularization $\lambda>0$.
 With $X=Z$ and $\mu=0$, this objective reduces to the kernel ridge regression objective.